alanlau54/SimpleRebalance/README.md

-# Simple Rebalance Agent
+# Rebalance Agent
-This is sample project that implements a simple portfolio rebalancing module.
-The project contains a portfolio holding equity positions.
+This is sample project that implements a portfolio rebalancing application The project contains a portfolio holding equity positions.
 Each position has a ticker, shares, target allocation and actual allocation.
 As prices fluctuate, the actual allocations of investments may diverge from the target allocations.

 ##Technical Design Decisions
+* RebalanceAnalytic is the core calculation
 * Single theaded for simplicity.
 No need to add locks and synchronize changing quote prices.
 * EquityFactory singleton is used to be easy access and hook into updates by a market feed.
 * Positions updated on demand for simplicity.